3 MATERIAL ACCOUNTING POLICIES

 The Company designates certain foreign exchange forward contracts as cash flow hedges to mitigate the risk of foreign exchange exposure on firm commitments and highly probable forecast transactions.

-the derivative is recognised in other comprehensive income and accumulated in the cash flow hedging reserve.
-Any ineffective portion of changes in the fair value of the derivative is recognised immediately in the Statement of Profit and Loss.
+Such hedging instruments are initially measured at fair value and are re-measured at subsequent reporting dates.
+The effective portion of changes in the fair value of these hedging instruments are recognised in other comprehensive income and accumulated in other equity under "Effective portion of cash flow hedges", while any ineffective portion is recognised immediately in the Statement of Profit and Loss.
 Hedge accounting is discontinued when the hedging instrument expires or is sold, terminated, or exercised, or no longer qualifies for hedge accounting.
-For forecast transactions any cumulative gain or loss on the hedging instrument recognised in cash flow hedging reserve is retained until the forecast transaction occurs.
-When a hedged transaction occurs or is no longer expected to occur, the net cumulative gain or loss recognised in cash flow hedging reserve is transferred to the Statement of Profit and Loss.
+For forecast transactions any cumulative gain or loss on the hedging instrument recognised in other equity is retained until the forecast transaction occurs.
+When a hedged transaction occurs or is no longer expected to occur, the net cumulative gain or loss recognised in other equity is transferred to the Statement of Profit and Loss.

-iii.
+c.
 Derecognition of financial instruments

 The Company derecognises a financial asset when the contractual rights to the cash flows from the financial asset expire or it transfers the financial asset and the transfer qualifies for derecognition under Ind-AS 109.
-A financial
+A financial liability (or a part of a financial liability) is derecognised from the Company's Balance Sheet when the obligation specified in the contract is discharged or cancelled or expires.

-iv.
-Fair value measurement of financial instruments
+d. fair value measurement of financial instruments

-For all other financial instruments the carrying amount approximates fair value due to short maturity of those instruments.
+For all other financial instruments the carrying amount approximates fair value majorly due to short maturity of those instruments.

 Financial assets and financial liabilities are offset and the net amount presented in the balance sheet when, and only when, the Company currently has a legally enforceable right to set off the amounts and it intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.